 Although every nursing specialty has its challenges, correctional nursing involves complex situations that can appear simple, but aren’t.
 There are many unknown factors in sizing up a situation.
-Correctional nurses are most-often the first healthcare provider to see the patient situation.
-As a gatekeeper, the nurse must make a fairly autonomous judgment on what needs to be done and who needs to be involved.
+Correctional nurses are most often the first healthcare staff to review the patient complaint/situation.
+Thus, during patient triage, the nurse must make a fairly autonomous judgment on what needs to be done and who needs to be involved.

 Here are five reasons clinical judgment is especially important for correctional nurses:

-- Detainees or inmates are entitled to a clinical judgment under the 8th or 14th amendment whenever attention to a health concern is requested.
-See this post for more information on the right to a clinical judgment.
+- Incarcerated persons are legally entitled to a clinical judgment whenever attention to a health concern is requested.

 - Nurses most often are the first health care provider to see a detainee or inmate for any health concern.
-The nurse’s clinical judgment will determine if the person sees any of the other health care providers and if so, how soon.
+The nurse’s clinical judgment will determine if the person needs an evaluation by another health care provider, and if so, when that evaluation should occur.

-- Ineffective clinical judgment affects the patient adversely now and perhaps in the future, it affects other nursing staff and providers.
-It can also affect our relationship with custody staff.
+- Ineffective clinical judgment may adversely affect the patient at the time of evaluation, and potentially in the future.
+It may affect other nursing staff and providers’ judgments and actions as they continue to care for the patient.
+It can also affect the relationship with custody staff.

 - Correctional nurses must make judgments in a wide array of situations from minor discomforts to life-threatening emergencies.

 - And, they must do it while navigating the correctional environment with safety, location, and resource challenges.